Grunticus03/phpGRC/docs/BACKLOG.md

 **Phase:** 4
 **Step:** 1
 **Dependencies:** CORE-003
-**Status:** Done — DB storage with SHA-256 and per-filename versioning; HEAD/GET with ETag; cursor listing; limits from config.
+**Status:** Done — DB storage with SHA-256 and per-filename versioning; HEAD/GET with ETag; cursor listing; limits from config; audit for upload/read/head implemented; docs and tests in place.

 ---